 Employment

-Emergency management specialists are employed by local, state, and federal government agencies.
+Emergency management directors are employed by local, state, and federal government agencies.
 They also teach and conduct research at universities and run corporate emergency management programs.

 While they generally keep standard schedules and work in offices, they may work long hours during emergencies, some of which may be spent outdoors.
 Handling these emergency situations can be stressful.